TL;DR

 Staff augmentation vendors are easy to find.
 Partners that reduce operational risk over 12+ months are less common.

-Howdy focuses on retention, coaching, and physical infrastructure.
-The 98% retention rate reflects investment in Performance Coaches and local offices that create community for engineers.
-The 15% all-inclusive fee covers workspace, benefits, and equipment, which simplifies budgeting and reduces the layered cost surprises that catch VPs of Engineering off guard.
+Howdy's 98% retention rate (company-reported) reflects investment in Performance Coaches and local offices that create community for engineers.
+The all-inclusive fee covers workspace, benefits, and equipment, which simplifies budgeting and removes the layered cost surprises that catch engineering leaders off guard.
+Physical Howdy Houses in every operating market give engineers dedicated workspace and accountability that fully remote marketplace models do not replicate.

-- Applied a rubric focused on governance, security, and risk.
+- Applied a rubric focused on governance, security, and long-term operational risk

 FAQs